CrossRef/event-data-user-guide/docs/index.md

 > **We are aiming to enter Beta test soon.
 Please contact us if you want to participate.**
 >
-> Event Data has not yet launched and is not feature-complete.
-Until we launch, the service described here may not be feature-complete.
+> Event Data has not yet launched.
+Until then, the service described here may not be feature-complete.
 > Contact eventdata@crossref.org if you have any questions or feedback.

 Welcome to the Crossref Event Data User Guide.
-It contains everything you need to know about Crossref Event Data (and probably a little more), from a high-level overview down to the details in-depth.
+It contains everything you need to know about Crossref Event Data (and probably a little more), from a high-level overview down to the details in-depth. **This guide is suitable for everyone**.
+Hopefully it will provide everything from a gentle introduction right down to the the tiny details.
+Read the chapters of this guide in order for a complete tour of CED.

- - [Introduction](introduction) is a high level overview of the service and background and is suitable for everyone.
- - [The Service](service) describes the Event Data service and how to use it.
- - [Concepts](concepts) covers some of the issues that should be understood before using Event Data.
- - 'In Depth' sections describe all the technical detail required to understand and integrate with the service from top to bottom and is suitable for a technical or research audience.

 If you're keen to get your hands on the data you can jump straight to the [Quick Start](quick-start) page.

-Crossref Event Data is an open, flexible service, which can be put to many uses.
-We aim to set the standard in openness and transparency.
-This User Guide describes the service and how it works.
-It also describes in detail how the data is collected.
-It's important to understand exactly what the data means and how it was collected to ensure you interpret it wisely.
+If you want to use CED for whatever reason, you are strongly encouraged to read the entire guide.
+CED is an open, flexible service that gathers data from a range of sources.
+It's important that you understand where the data comes from, how it's processed, and what you should bear in in mind when using it.

+Click the 'Next' button at the bottom of this page to get started...

 # Revision history